alpal923/alpal923.github.io/_posts/2023-11-29-viking-data-scraping.md

 cleaned_trade_artifacts.to_csv('trade_w_locations.csv', index=False)
 ```

 Please note that this dataset is in Swedish.
-To see my process of translating it, please see my Google Translation API post.
+To see my process of translating it, please see my Google Translation API post [here](https://alpal923.github.io/2023/12/11/translating-viking-data.html).

 ## Conclusion